juls0730/zqdgr/README.md

 - `init`

   generates a zqdgr.config.json file in the current directory

+- `new [github repo]`

+  Creates a new golang project with zqdgr and can optionally run scripts from a github repo

 - `watch <script>`

   runs the script in "watch mode", when files that follow the pattern in zqdgr.config.json change, the script restarts